2003 Aragonese regional election

-A regional election was held in Aragon on Sunday, 25 May 2003, to elect the 6th Cortes of the autonomous community.
+A regional election was held in Aragon on 25 May 2003 to elect the 6th Cortes of the autonomous community.
 All 67 seats in the Cortes were up for election.
-It was held concurrently with regional elections in 12 other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 The election saw the Spanish Socialist Workers' Party (PSOE), which had ruled Aragon since the previous election, becoming the largest party in the Courts for the first time since the 1991 election.
 The PSOE gains came at the expense of the People's Party (PP), which saw a drop of 7 points on its vote share.
-The Aragonese Union (CHA) made gains and overtook the Aragonese Party (PAR) as the third largest party in the Courts.
+The Aragonese Union (CHA) made gains and overtook the Aragonese Party (PAR) as the third largest party in the Cortes.
 For the PAR, this was the fourth consecutive election where it lost ground.
 United Left (IU) held its single seat, albeit with a slightly reduced vote share.

 The PSOE and PAR maintained the coalition administration formed after the previous election.
 As a result, Marcelino Iglesias was re-elected as President of Aragon.

 Overview

+Under the 1982 Statute of Autonomy, the Cortes of Aragon was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Cortes of Aragon expired four years after the date of its previous ordinary election, with election day being fixed for the fourth Sunday of May every four years.
+The election decree was required to be issued no later than 54 days before the scheduled election date and published on the following day in the Official Gazette of Aragon (BOA).
+The previous election was held on 13 June 1999, setting the date for election day on the fourth Sunday of May four years later, which was 25 May 2003.

+The regional president had the prerogative to dissolve the Cortes of Aragon at any given time and call a snap election, provided that no motion of no confidence was in process, no nationwide election had been called and that dissolution did not occur either during the first legislative session or during the last year of parliament before its planned expiration, nor before one year after a previous one.
+In the event of an investiture process failing to elect a regional president within a two-month period from the Cortes's reconvening, the chamber was to be automatically dissolved and a fresh election called.
+Any snap election held as a result of these circumstances did not alter the date of the chamber's next ordinary election, with elected lawmakers serving the remainder of its original four-year term.

+The election to the Cortes of Aragon was officially called on 1 April 2003 with the publication of the corresponding decree in the BOA, setting election day for 25 May and scheduling for the chamber to reconvene on 20 June.